 The "rules" in fact are really conventions, that is, agreed-upon or prescribed ways of doing things, either because we have done them that way for a long time (as is usually the case with word order or other issues of grammar) or because someone somewhere convinced everyone else that was correct (as in not splitting infinitives).
 As a result, we have authorities such as grammar handbooks, style guides put out by editors or professional associations, and grammar gurus (like Grammar Girl or William Safire) that don't always agree.

 Nevertheless, if you do not base any of the grade on "grammar," you can be sure students will disregard it.
 They often won't even bother to proofread.
-Instead of ignoring it or trying to take on the guardianship of the English langauge, you can strike a middle ground.
+Instead of ignoring it or trying to take on the guardianship of the English language, you can strike a middle ground.
 First, you can explain that you expect the grammar to be appropriate to the audience (in both speaking and writing).
 Informal or colloquial styles will sometimes be appropriate, although they usually will not in academic writing.
 Students will appreciate some examples, too.
 Do you consider contractions informal?
 (Notice I use them on this website, even for faculty.
 In some disciplines, they are even used in professional journals.)

 Pay attention to the conventions in your discipline and in the genre you want students to work with, and try to give them some sense of what is expected.
 Second, agree on what you might note in your evaluation of their work.
 You can use a basic grammar handbook, a style book for your discipline, or a simple handout like Punctuation, Grammar, Style, & Usage: Twelve Guidelines.
 This handout briefly reviews the conventions most commonly used in edited American English, and it's simple enough for even the most grammar shy to learn.